borgesbsb/registration_users/README.md

 # registration_users
-Registration users for tamplates on Django
+Registration users with tamplates on Django